-For many bloggers, it is a full-time job.
-But each blog post they write and publish will last for years and become an ongoing income source.
+Many writers make money blogging.
+For some, it is a full-time job.
+Each blog post they write and publish will last for years and become an ongoing income source.

 A blog is an adaptable and versatile means of earning money.
 Here are some proven ways to do so.